-LAKE PLACID, N.Y. – Less than a year after concluding a ski racing career that produced Olympic silver and bronze medals, Andrew Weibrecht of Lake Placid, was among eight skiers, boarders and snow sport officials inducted April 6 into the U.S. Ski and Snowboard Hall of Fame and Museum.
+LAKE PLACID, N.Y. – Less than a year after concluding a ski racing career that produced Olympic silver and bronze medals, Andrew Weibrecht of Lake Placid, was among eight skiers, boarders and snow sport officials inducted April 6 into the U.S. Ski and Snowboard Hall of Fame and Museum – This link opens in a new browser tab.
 The Michigan-based organization hosted their gala ski hall induction event in Salt Lake City.

 Weibrecht, son of Mirror Lake Inn Resort and Spa owners Ed and Lisa Weibrecht, recorded his medals in 2010 and 2014, both in Super G. He announced his retirement nearly one year ago, ending 16 years with the U.S. Ski Team.

 “I am thrilled to be a part of the Ski Hall of Fame,” remarked Weibrecht, whose Medal of Honor was presented by brother, Jon.
 “It’s a tremendous honor and I’m very excited that the voting commission felt my accomplishments worthy of recognition, especially within such an amazing group of ski industry powerhouses.
 This is an incredible honor.
 I’m super humble in front of all the people that have spoken tonight.”

 The Class of 2018 also included Weibrecht’s teammate, Bode Miller.
 In a series of unique quirks, they shared the Olympic podium in both Vancouver and Sochi, and graced the cover of Sports Illustrated together after the 2010 Games.